Ken Mackay

-He was universally known as "Slasher", an ironic reference to his often back-to-the-wall batting style, which was bestowed on him by Toombul District Cricket Club teammate Aub Carrigan.
-In his first Test at Lord's in 1956 he batted for over four hours in each innings, wearing down the England bowlers with pawky defence and unbreakable concentration.
-He matured as a Test player to become an unobtrusive but often vital member of Richie Benaud's team that brought Australia out of its late-fifties doldrums in two remarkable series, against the West Indies in 1960–61 and England in 1961.
+He was universally known as "Slasher", an ironic reference to his often back-to-the-wall batting style, which was bestowed upon him by Toombul District Cricket Club teammate, Aub Carrigan.
+In his first Test at Lord's in 1956, he batted for over four hours in each inning, wearing down the England bowlers with pawky defence and unbreakable concentration.
+He matured as a Test player to become an unobtrusive but an often vital member of Richie Benaud's team, that brought Australia out of its late-fifties doldrums in two remarkable series, against the West Indies in 1960–61 and England in 1961.
 Mackay made important contributions in both, most notably his famous last-wicket stand with Lindsay Kline in the 4th Test against the West Indies in Adelaide which forced a remarkable draw.

 Mackay teamed with Benaud and Alan Davidson to provide a high-quality, flexible core of all-rounders that often proved the difference for Australia in tight situations.
 While lacking the talent of the fast left-arm swing of Davidson and the leg-spin of Benaud, his economical, nagging right-arm medium pace was often strategically useful and occasionally, especially in Pakistan and India, destructive.
 He was the second-most economic of significant Australian test bowlers, surpassed in miserliness only by Arthur Mailey.
 He was not a tidy-looking bowler and he shambled up to the wicket, but in the 1961 Ashes series he was Australia's first-change bowler and in the First Test dismissed Ken Barrington, M.J.K.
 Smith and Raman Subba Row in four balls to give Australia a 321-run first innings lead.